jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 optimization by actors in a complex system training to maximize positive feedback whose source had either drifted from or had not been seamlessly aligned with the intended goal.
-In effect, the Roomba's operator had created conditions in the training scenario that asked it to drive backwards.
+In effect, the Roomba's operator had created conditions in the training scenario that unintentionally asked it to drive backwards.

-_Meanwhile_, at the same companies delivering this new world of artificial intelligence, engineers work to help their teams build their ranks through coding interviews.
+_Meanwhile_, at the same companies generating hype about this new world of artificial intelligence, engineers work to help their teams build their ranks through coding interviews.
 The coding interview is a practical examination of a candidate’s ability to write software by posing a problem to be solved